10 Best Things to Do in Seattle

 Some Alaska cruises start with a bonus: a visit to Seattle, the de facto capital of the Pacific Northwest.
-The Emerald City is in the middle of a $335 million project to replace its seawall, the latest in a series of rehabilitation developments and new attractions that have benefited the waterfront.
+In 2017, the Emerald City completed the replacement its seawall, the latest in a series of rehabilitation developments and new attractions that have benefited the waterfront.
 If you're going to be in Seattle, these are the spots are worth exploring before you embark.

 Splurge: Four Seasons Seattle – Rising above Pike Place Market and the Seattle Art Museum, this hotel is about as luxurious as they come downtown.
 Nearly all of the 147 rooms have at least a partial view of Elliott Bay, and amenities such as free Wi-Fi and thick terry bathrobes come standard.
 The real treat, however, is upstairs on the pool deck — after 6 pm, the area turns into a guests-only open-air lounge with handcrafted cocktails and light bites.